Jay and Silent Bob: Dogma (1999)

-The events in Dogma, released in 1999, take place after their disappointing adventure in the fictional Shermer, Illinois (the events of which are chronicled in the comic book story "Chasing Dogma").
+The events in Dogma take place after their disappointing adventure in the fictional Shermer, Illinois.
+These events are chronicled in the comic book story "Chasing Dogma".
 Jay and Silent Bob decide to go back home to New Jersey.
 Before they leave, they meet Bethany Sloane (Linda Fiorentino), a Roman Catholic abortion clinic worker who has lost her faith in God.

-Though she is unaware of the fact, Bethany is the last living relative of Jesus.
+Though she is unaware of it, Bethany is the last living relative of Jesus.
 She has been charged with the holy quest of stopping two fallen angels, Bartleby (Ben Affleck) and Loki (Matt Damon), from entering a church in New Jersey.
-The two angels were expelled from Heaven after Loki got drunk, quit his position as the Angel of Death, and gave the finger to God; they realize that they can exploit a doctrinal loophole and get back into heaven if they lose their wings, are absolved of their sins, and then die by some means other than suicide.
+The angels were expelled from Heaven after Loki got drunk, quit his position as the Angel of Death, and gave the finger to God.
+They realize that they can exploit a doctrinal loophole and get back into heaven if they lose their wings, are absolved of their sins, and then die by some means other than suicide.
 Bartleby reasons that entering the church in New Jersey will automatically forgive all of their sins, as total remission of sins had been granted to whoever visited that specific church on a specific date, thus allowing them to return to Heaven.
 Though they do not know it, if the two were to return to heaven this way, they would overturn God's decision, thus "proving God wrong" and unmaking all of existence.
 The Metatron (Alan Rickman) tells Bethany that she is to follow two people who refer to themselves as "prophets".
-This turns out to be Jay and Silent Bob, who rescue Bethany from some thugs.
-She believes they are the prophets by Jay's statement that he "could have stayed in Jersey and at least made himself a 'profit'".
+This is revealed to be Jay and Silent Bob, who rescue Bethany from some thugs.
+She believes they are the prophets due to mis-hearing Jay's statement that he "could have stayed in Jersey and at least made himself a 'profit'".
 Though initially only interested in sex, Jay and Silent Bob agree to let her come with them.